Strivin0311/ai-learning/tasks/cv/survey.md

 # Survey for CV
-*Here's some resources about Survey for CV*
+*Here're some resources about Survey for CV*